 If you plan to ask for our time to review your Kickstarter game, please take the time to review our guidelines here.
 We are happy to respond to inquiries submitted as outlined below.
 Thank you!

 We receive many kickstarter requests on a daily basis, and unfortunately our schedule is limited (we’d love to play them all!)
-We are interested to hear more about your project, and ask that you read through these frequently asked questions, and submit our kickstarter request form if you feel your project would be a good fit for our audience!
+We are interested to hear more about your project, and ask that you read through these frequently asked questions, and email us directly if you have any questions, or wish to submit your idea.

 What types of games do you preview?